AndyChwalik/andy-chwalik-portfolio/docs/Labs/L02/index.md

 - Overhang and hole rules for supports and 3D prints.
 I have seen supports on a lot of 3D models before, but I never knew the actual reason behind it.
 - To make sure you have all of the pictures you need.
 I lost the original file for my 3D print, so I spent almost 30 minutes trying to find it again on printables.com.
 - Make sure your documentation is clear.
 My group and I didn't get any pictures of us starting the 3D printer, but it would have been a good addition to the portfolio.
+- How to make your prints take less time with filament settings
 - The amount of time I spent on this assignment was around 2 hours and 30 minutes.